 The curriculum at Kessingland CofE Primary Academy starts with the foundational skills involved in reading, writing and calculation.
 As these skills are established, pupils are given opportunities to rehearse and embed these skills throughout the curriculum.
 Pupils are challenged not only to develop their understanding, but to master it.
 Our pupils can talk about their learning journey, describe how different subjects deepen their understanding and identify the next steps in the learning process.
 Experiences and resources are chosen for pupils because they inspire and motivate learning.
 Please find our exciting long-term plans for each key stage below.

 P.E. helps children to develop a range of physical skills including body awareness, balance, co-ordination and agility.
 In addition, P.E also helps to develop confidence through working as part of a team.
 At Kessingland CofE Primary Academy, we aim to inspire all pupils to succeed and excel in competitive sport.
 The P.E curriculum covers five main areas: games, gymnastics, dance, athletics and outdoor adventurous activities.
-Children in Year 6 also take part in swimming lessons for a term.
+During their time in Key Stage 2, children also take part in swimming lessons.
 As well as taking part in the formal P.E curriculum, our pupils are encouraged to participate in competitive tournaments against other local schools.

 At Kessingland CofE Primary Academy, we believe that computing should be a creative, dynamic and fun area of the curriculum.
 Computing ensures that pupils “become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.”
 (National Curriculum, 2014).
 The children in KS1 and KS2 are taught computing discreetly for one hour each week.